-- □ For example, the drug may not be on the plan's Drug List or it could have a requirement or restriction that you didn't know about or don't think should apply to you.
-If you decide to get the drug immediately, you may need to pay the full cost for it. - Save your receipt and send a copy to us when you ask us to pay you back.
-In some situations, we may need to get more information from your doctor in order to pay you back for our share of the cost of the drug.
+For example, the drug may not be on the plan's Drug List or it could have a requirement or restriction that you didn't know about or don't think should apply to you.
+If you decide to get the drug immediately, you may need to pay the full cost for it.
+Save your receipt and send a copy to us when you ask us to pay you back.
+In some situations, we may need to get more information from your doctor in order to pay you back you receive services.
+To receive reimbursement from us, you must do the following: □ Pay your bill at the time it is received.
+We will reimburse you for the difference between th amount of your bill and your cost share for the services as outlined in Chapter 4 of this document. □Save all of your receipts and send us copies when you ask us to pay you back.
+In some situations, we may need to get more information from you or the provider who rendered services to you in order to pay you back for our share of the cost.
+Please see Chapter 7 Section 2.1 for expense reimbursement for worldwide services. □ If you are being asked to pay your bill for worldwide emergency services and are unable t make the payment, please call Customer Service for additional assistance and we may be able to help coordinate payment for covered services on your behalf.